Ket3r/script-server-wiki/Server-config.md

         *    http: alert message is sent to HTTP server via GET request.
 Title and body are concatenated together (separated by new line) and fill request body
         *
         * ATTENTION: email requires smtplib python module to be installed
+        * ATTENTION: http requires requests python module to be installed
         * Type: string
         */
         "type": "email",